opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/nat_snat_rule_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 nat client.
-    If omitted, the `region` argument of the provider is used.
-Changing this creates a new snat rule.

 * `nat_gateway_id` - (Required) ID of the nat gateway this snat rule belongs to.
     Changing this creates a new snat rule.